dspieard/kaliterminal/README.md

 # Kali terminal

-This is my current terminal interface I use in kali Linux.
+This is my current terminal interface for Kali Linux.

 tmux
 -----